top of page

 What do you do in therapy?
 Isn't it just a place to vent?

 Therapy is about improving your mental health.
 Your therapist is trained to help you discover ways to alleviate your emotional distress.
-This may include discovering unhealed parts of yourself; working through self-defeating behaviors, distressing beliefs and feelings, and difficult relationship issues; or developing new skills and ways of interacting that protect your mental health.
+This may include working through self-defeating behaviors; discovering unhealed parts of yourself; developing new ways about viewing the world to relieve distressing beliefs and feelings; changing patterns in difficult relationships; or developing new skills and ways of interacting that protect your mental health.
 You and your therapist collaborate to create the change that you seek.

 Many people have it worse than I do.
 Can I still come to therapy?